AMOLF-Hybrid-Solar-Cells/DD-Approximation_CtJtCf/README.md

 3. **params.py**:
 The params.py file is the file where you define all device and simulation properties.
 4. **cbernoulli.pyx**:
-To improve the speed of the simulation we compute the bernoulli function in C. Therefore, we first have to compile the file **cbernoulli.pyx** into C. If you have cython installed, just follow the first line in the Tutorial
+To improve the speed of the simulation we compute the bernoulli function in C. Therefore, we first have to compile the file **cbernoulli.pyx** into C (see above).
 5. **setup.py**:
 File that has to be run to compile the cbernoulli.py file
 5. **Tutorial.ipynb**: